Employer of Record

 Maternity Leave

-• Special regulations in the Costa Rica Labor Code.
+• Special regulations apply under the Costa Rica Labor Code and the CCSS health insurance framework.

 • One month before and three months after childbirth.

-• Termination during pregnancy leads to legal consequences.
+• Termination during pregnancy or protected maternity periods can lead to legal consequences.

 Parental Leave